chris-barry/darkweb-everywhere/README.md

 ## Disclaimer

+This extension should be considered experimental, and should not be used if security and anonymity are your primary concerns.
+Modifying the Tor Browser is not encouraged by The Tor Project and should be done only by users who know what they are doing.

 The developers do not vouch for, endorse, approve, disapprove, or renounce of any of these sites.
 These are supplied for our users, so that they have more privacy.

 Darkweb-everywhere, the extension, and the developers of darkweb-everywhere are not affiliated with the EFF in any way, shape or form.
 (Although we love everything they are doing!)

 ## Thank you!